+'''

-autpassword -e -tEncryptionType [-oKeyFile] [-cFILE -sSECTION -pPARAMETER] PasswordString
+autpassword -e -tEncryptionType [-oKeyFile] [-cFILE -sSECTION -pPARAMETER]

+PasswordString

+'''

-Option Description -t EncryptionType The type of encryption to use: Basic AES - AES256 For example: -tAES NOTE: AES is more secure than basic encryption. -oKeyFile AES encryption requires a key file.
+Option Description -t EncryptionType The type of encryption to use: • AES - AES256 • Basic DEPRECATED: The basic encryption type is deprecated in version 12.9.0 and later.
+Use the more secure AES encryption instead.
+Passwords that you have encrypted with older versions continue to work, but HTTP Connector logs a warning.
+Support for this older encryption method will be removed in future.
+For example: -tAES -oKeyFile AES encryption requires a key file.
 This option specifies the path and file name of a key file.
 The key file must contain 64 hexadecimal characters.
 For example: -oKeyFile=./key.ky NOTE: The full (absolute) path of the key file is included in the encrypted value, because HTTP Connector requires the key to decrypt the password.
 If you move or rename the key file, this path becomes invalid and you must update the encrypted value. -cFILE - sSECTION - pPARAMETER (Optional) You can use these options to write the password directly into a configuration file.
 You must specify all three options. -c.
+The configuration file in which to write the encrypted password.

+Option Description

-The configuration file in which to write the encrypted password. -s.
-The name of the section in the configuration file in which to write the password. -p.
+-s.
+The name of the section in the configuration file in which to write the password.

+-p.
 The name of the parameter in which to write the encrypted password.

+For example:

-For example: -c./Config.cfg -sMyTask -pPassword PasswordString The password to encrypt.
+-c./Config.cfg -sMyTask -pPassword

+PasswordString The password to encrypt.

 '''

 autpassword -e -tBASIC MyPassword

 autpassword -e -tAES -oKeyFile=./key.ky MyPassword

+autpassword -e -tAES -oKeyFile=./key.ky -c./Config.cfg -sDefault -pPassword

+MyPassword

 '''

-autpassword -e -tAES -oKeyFile=./key.ky -c./Config.cfg -sDefault -pPassword MyPassword